 - 12:30 Children assemble in schools and receive medals

 - 2:30 Sports and games for boys and girls

 - 6:00 Sports and games for men and women

+In March 1903 the household appointments and effects were put up for sale.
 By 1911 Spark Hall was occupied by Lucy Leather, the widow of Peter Leather (son of above), and her family.
 William Robertson was there in 1914.
 In 1939 Kelly’s Directory records that George Blackshaw (who was recently widowed) and his unmarried daughter Bessie were living at Spark Hall.
 Bessie Blackshaw remained at Spark Hall until her death in 1981.
 In 1995 approval was given to convert the farmhouse into a public house – The Stretton Fox.
 The land is now farmed from Walnut Tree Farm.